Neil Rimer

-Neil Rimer is a founding partner at Index Ventures, a venture capital firm that invests in Europe, the United States, and Israel.
-He is co-chair of the board of directors at Human Rights Watch.
+Neil Rimer is a Swiss-Canadian venture capitalist who is the founding partner at Index Ventures, a venture capital firm that invests in Europe, the United States, and Israel.
+He is also the co-chair of the board of directors at Human Rights Watch.

 Early life and education

 Rimer was born in Montreal, Quebec, and reared and educated (International School of Geneva) in Geneva, Switzerland.
-He received a bachelor’s degree in History and Economics from Stanford University, and was a General Course student at the London School of Economics.
+He received a bachelor's degree in History and Economics from Stanford University, and was a General Course student at the London School of Economics.

 He then took his first job out of school with Montgomery Securities, an investment bank in San Francisco.
 He then completed a Master of Business Administration degree from Harvard Business School, and upon graduating, chose to return to Europe.

-He was later quoted by Fortune as reflecting on this move, “I was excited about the idea of participating in the birth of the VC industry in Europe”.
+He was later quoted by Fortune as reflecting on this move, "I was excited about the idea of participating in the birth of the VC industry in Europe".

 Career

 Soon after his return to Geneva, in 1991, Rimer helped his father Gerald exit the bond trading business he had founded, and spent a few years connecting institutional investors with European technology startups, an effort that over time evolved into the official launch of Index Ventures.
-In 1996 Rimer co-founded Index Ventures in Geneva with his brother, David, and Giuseppe Zocco, helping raise Index’ first pilot fund of $17 million, followed by a $180 million fund in 1998.
+In 1996 Rimer co-founded Index Ventures in Geneva with his brother, David, and Giuseppe Zocco, helping raise Index' first pilot fund of $17 million, followed by a $180 million fund in 1998.
 Companies funded during this time include SCM Microsystems (now Identiv) and Virata, a chipmaker, which later entered into a $1.3 Billion merger with GlobeSpan.
 Index started investing in Israeli companies in 2003.
 As of 2007, Rimer claimed to The Wall Street Journal that "the bulk of our portfolio is in Europe and Israel."